TheHive-Project/TheHive4py/docs/examples/alert.md

 In the next example we will create two alerts with different tags.
 The first alert will get the `antivirus` tag while the second one will get the `phishing` tag.

-Then we will construct a query filter that will look for alerts with these tags on them:
+Then we will construct query filters in different ways to look for alerts with these tags on them:

 ```python
 --8<-- "examples/alert/fetch_with_find.py"